cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 computed using from a deterministic blind signature protocol.

-This document specifies a protocol for computing the RSA blind signatures using RSA-PSS encoding, denoted RSABSSA.
+This document specifies a protocol for computing the RSA blind signatures using RSA-PSS encoding, and a family of variants for this protocol, denoted RSABSSA.
 In order to facilitate deployment, it is defined in such a way that the resulting (unblinded) signature can be verified with a standard RSA-PSS library.

 # Requirements Notation